 Notification requirement for rabies and Australian bat lyssavirus

-Rabies, Australian bat lyssavirus (ABLV) and other lyssavirus infections are notifiable conditions under statutory requirements in Victoria.
+Rabies, Australian bat lyssavirus (ABLV) and other lyssavirus infections are urgent notifiable conditions.

 Infectious agents of rabies and Australian bat lyssavirus